Examples • Verification Problems

 Displacement contours and displacement vectors for the associated case are presented in Figure 6, as an illustration.

-The files “associated-nmd.dat”, “non-associated-nmd.dat” (triangular grid) and “associated-nmd-mix.dat”, “non-associated-nmd-mix.dat” (mixed grid) generate the same two cases, but using FLAC2D’s nodal mixed discretization (NMD) feature and unstructured grids with triangular zones only or mixed quadrilateral-trianglar zones, respectively (grids are imported from files “nmd_tri.f2grid” and “nmd_mix.f2grid”).
-The NMD calculations are automatically executed for all triangular zones if NMD option is not explicitly specified (however, it can be turned on or off via zone nodal-mixed-discretization
+(mixed grid) generate the same two cases, but using FLAC2D’s nodal mixed discretization (NMD) feature and unstructured grids with triangular zones only or mixed quadrilateral-triangular zones, respectively (grids are imported from files nmd_tri.f2grid

 command).
-For illuistration purpoces, only the case of the triangular grid is shown below.
+For illustration, only results from the case of the triangular grid are shown below.

 Reference